-- 38. Further, we do not believe that enforcement provisions have been fully appropriate and effective for enforcing the Pet Travel Scheme, leading to abuse of the scheme and increased illegal imports.
-The main areas of concern are fraudulent or non-existent documentation, puppies being moved under the pet travel scheme when they are intended for sale (as it is possible to move five puppies per person non-commercially, it is possible for two or three people to bring in 10-15 puppies in this manner), and underage puppies (the minimum age that a puppy can legally be brought into the UK under current legislation is 15 weeks vaccination at 12 weeks and a 21 day wait time before travel). - 39.
-We believe that enforcement provisions could be improved and would question whether the carriers are the right people to undertake routine checks.
+- 45. We believe that enforcement provisions could be improved and would question whether the carriers are the right people to undertake routine checks.
 Authorised officers would benefit from veterinary-delivered training or guidance.
 Moreover, we believe the checking procedure itself should be revised to ensure that there are adequate numbers of checks carried out and an authorised enforcement officer must visualise the animal and microchip that is being scanned.
-To avoid any circumvention of this approach through the taping of microchips to the inside of the carrier or to the pet's collar, it must be ensured that checks are only undertaken by an authorised enforcement officer and the animal should be scanned in a manner that ensures the collar is not near the chip where it is read. - 40.
-Given that the number of movements of dogs per year has increased year on year since the introduction of the Pet Travel Scheme in 20112, we are concerned that this has outstripped resources available to check and ability to detect those bringing in animals for sale (which should be treated as commercial) under the non-commercial Pet Travel Regulations enforce pet-travel legislation, increasing the risk of non-compliance - 41.
-Enforcement of the Pet Travel Scheme is crucial to effectively regulate pet movements and to achieve this councils require adequate funding to allow for consistent and effective inspections at ports, including out-of-hours and weekend cover. - 42.
+To avoid any circumvention of this approach through the taping of microchips to the inside of the carrier or to the pet's collar, it must be ensured that checks are only undertaken by an authorised enforcement officer and the animal should be scanned in a manner that ensures the collar is not near the chip where it is read. - 46.
+Given that the number of movements of dogs per year has increased year on year since the introduction of the Pet Travel Scheme in 20112, we are concerned that this has outstripped resources available to check and ability to detect those bringing in animals for sale (which should be treated as commercial) under the non-commercial Pet Travel Regulations enforce pet-travel legislation, increasing the risk of non-compliance - 47.
+Enforcement of the Pet Travel Scheme is crucial to effectively regulate pet movements and to achieve this councils require adequate funding to allow for consistent and effective inspections at ports, including out-of-hours and weekend cover. - 48.
 For further information and recommendations, please refer to the BVA Position on Pet Travel.